PolarWandering/PaleoSampling/_sources/README.md

 ### Installation

-All the notebooks inside this repository can be executed after properly setting the environment.
+All the notebooks inside this notebook can be executed after properly setting the environment.
 The `environment.yml` file can be used to install all the required dependencies.
 Beside some standard Python dependencies, the `environment.yml` file include the installation of
 `Pmagpy` using pip and the extra installation of the module `smpsite` (included in this repository).
 The package `smpsite` includes all the code used to make the simulations and compute the estimated poles.